Vraj4112/task-itechnosol/README.md

 ### Step-3 post man collection

-- I've also included the Postman collection in this repository under the file name "Task management System.postman_collection.json", which you can use as well.
+- I've also included the Postman collection in this repository under the file name "Task management System.postman_collection.json", which you can import and use as well.